jhumelsine/jhumelsine.github.io/_posts/2024-02-07-decorator-design-pattern.md

 The __Heads First Design Patterns__ authors demonstrate Decorator via a fictious coffee shop called: Starbuzz Coffee.
 Here’s the gist of their example:
 * Starbuzz offers several types of coffee: Dark Roast, House Blend, Espresso, Decaf, etc.
 * Each coffee can be enhanced with Milk, Cream, Sugar, Whipped Cream, Mocha, Soy, etc.
-* The number of potential coffee order combinations explodes exponentially.
-They want to ensure that each combination is properly and consistently priced.
+* They want to ensure that each combination is properly and consistently priced.
-* They can’t design a class for each possible combination.
+* They can’t design a class for each possible combination, because the number of combinations explodes exponentially.
 In short, they decide to use the Decorator Design Pattern:
-    * In this use case, `Feature` will be `Beverage` and its function returns the `cost()` of the Beverage.
+    * In their example, _`Feature`_ will be _`Beverage`_ and its function returns the _`cost()`_ of the Beverage.
     * The four types of coffee will be Core Features.
-While the previous diagrams only showed one Core Feature, the design handles any number of them.
+While the previous diagrams only showed one Core Feature with Decorator, the design handles any number of them.
 Each coffee type has its own cost.
     * Each of the coffee enhancers will be a Decorator, and each will have their own cost.
     * A coffee order will be a coffee type with as many Decorator enhancements added as desired by the customer.
 The final cost will be calculated by traversing the list of decorators and adding their costs.

 The Head First Design Pattern authors provide much more detail, but one has to purchase the book or subscribe to a service to view their example.
-Or one can visit the [Decorator Pattern With Real World Example In Java](https://www.codiwan.com/decorator-design-pattern-real-world-example-java/), which for the most part replicates the book’s Java code.
+Another alternative is to visit the [Decorator Pattern With Real World Example In Java](https://www.codiwan.com/decorator-design-pattern-real-world-example-java/), which for the most part replicates the book’s Java code.

-I’m going to focus upon a different feature, the Drink Order Label, in my design example.
+In my example, I’m going to focus upon a different feature, the Drink Order Label.

 In my version of Starbuzz Coffee, the baristas don’t hand write the drink orders on the cups.
-The drink orders are printed on labels and attached on the cups.
+The drink orders are printed on labels and attached to the cups.
 Drink orders can be created in at least three ways:
 * The barista can type it in on an order pad as the customer places a drink order.
 * The customer can place a drink order via an in-store kiosk.
 * The customer can place a drink order via the Starbuzz mobile app.

-Once the drink order label is on the cup, a member of the staff can fill it.
+Once the drink order label is attached to the cup, a member of the staff can fill it.

 Here’s my Decorator/Template-Method design:
 * I have two basic Core Features with `Coffee` and `Tea`.
 * _`Flavor`_ is the abstract Decorator.
 It’s using the Template Method design for `getLabel()`.
-It retrieves the delegate `drinkOrder`’s label, adds a comma separator and then adds its own abstracted detailed label.
+It retrieves the delegate `drinkOrder`’s label, adds a comma separator and then adds its own abstracted flavor label.
 * Each concrete _`Flavor`_ only needs to implement its `getFlavorLabel()` method.
 * The `LablePrinter` prints a label for a `DrinkOrder` that’s been injected into it via the `DrinkOrderBuilder`.
 * `DrinkOrderBuilder` is a Configurer, but I haven’t used that term here on purpose.
 Nor am I calling it a `Factory`.
 It’s more than that since each `DrinkOrder` will be individually constructed based upon the customer’s customized order.
-Its implementation is a bit too much to show in the diagram.
+Its implementation is a bit too much to show in the diagram, but I'll provide a code sample below.
 The barista’s order pad, the in-store kiosk, and the Starbuzz mobile app each would delegate to `DrinkOrderBuilder`, which has not been shown due to space constraints as well.

 <img src="/assets/DecoratorDrinks.png" alt="Starbuzz Labels via Decorator" width = "85%" align="center" style="padding-right: 20px;">